kgrid-objects/opioid-collection/medication/opioid-collection/medication-regimen-complexity-indicator/README.md

 ### Running Locally...
 Prior to running the script, run test() to make sure calculations are working correctly.

-To run this object, use runFunction().
+To run this object, use execute().
 Input should be formatted as the following:
   {"drugList":
-      {"drug name":
+      {"medication":
-          {"route":"X","form":"X","dosing frequency":"X","additional directions":"X"}
+          {"route":"X","form":"X","dosingFrequency":"X","additionalDirections":"X"}
           }
         }
     }
-"drug name" and "X" can be altered to the corresponding information, but "drugList", "route", "form, "dosing frequency", and "additional directions" are key words the program searches for.
+"medication" and "X" can be altered to the corresponding information, but "drugList", "route", "form, "dosingFrequency", and "additionalDirections" are key words the program searches for.
 Therefore, these coded strings should not be altered.

 The following options can be specified for each coded variable.
 The options are taken directly from Appendix II of the paper, "Medication Regiment Complexity Index (MRCI)".
 If the input entered is not one of the options, "cannot calculate" will be returned.